 Signs and Symptoms of Cardiac Amyloidosis

-Symptoms of Amyloidosis depend on the type of amyloid and the organs affected.
-AL amyloidosis commonly affects the kidney, and heart gastrointestinal tract, while ATTR amyloidosis affects the heart, nerves and joints.
+Symptoms of amyloidosis depend on the type of amyloid and organs affected.
+AL amyloid commonly affects the kidney, heart, and gastrointestinal tract.
+ATTR affects the heart, nerves and orthopedic tissues (joints, tendons, ligaments).

 - Abdominal swelling